 In this section we consider interacting Bose gases in the so called mean field regime.
 In this regime particles interact through a weak potential which is proportional to the inverse of the number of particles.
 With such a weak interaction, one expects that the total potential a fixed particle experiences is given by an average or mean field interaction due to the remaining particles.
-We either consider the particles moving in \mathbb{R}^3 , trapped in a region of order one by an external potential, or moving in $\mathbb{T}^3 = \mathbb{R}^3/\mathbb{Z}^3$, the three dimensional flat unit torus (that is, the particles are trapped in a box of volume one and we assume periodic boundary conditions).
+We either consider the particles moving in \mathbb{R}^3 , trapped in a region of order one by an external potential, or moving in $\mathbb{T}^3 = \mathbb{R}^3/\mathbb{Z}^3$, the three dimensional flat unit torus (i.e. the particles are trapped in a box of volume one and we assume periodic boundary conditions).
 We start our analysis by determining the ground state energy of the interacting Bose gas up to leading order in the limit $N \to \infty$.
 Moreover, we show that any approximate ground state of the system exhibits complete Bose-Einstein condensation into the minimizer of the non-linear Hartree energy functional.
 We then go one step further and determine the next to leading order ground state energy as well as the excitation energies, up to errors vanishing in the limit $N \to \infty$.
 This rigorously establishes the predictions of Bogoliubov theory in the mean field regime.

 The study of mean field quantum systems has a long history.
-There exists a considerable amount of important and interesting literature on the topic.
-Here, we present only a few selected and simplified results based on the articles [63, 30, 36].
-We refer to the lecture notes [54] for a detailed overview of recent developments on the general derivation of Hartree's theory from mean field (and other) systems and for a thorough list of references.
+There exists a considerable amount of important and interesting literature about it, of which we may present only a few selected and simplified results.
+In this chapter, we focus on the presentation of several relatively recent ideas and results from the articles [70, 34, 41, 43, 44].
+We refer to [70, 34, 41, 43, 44, 59, 60, 61, 13] and to the lecture notes [62] for further references.